 Dr. Sabrina Brinson is professor of childhood education and family studies.
 Her primary lines of research include diversity, multiculturalism and social justice, with an emphasis in African American studies; culturally responsive literature; and social, emotional and moral development.

-Dr. Brinson’s research has been published in international and national journals such as the Dragon Lode: Journal of the International Reading Association SIG in Children’s Literature, Multicultural Perspectives, Reclaiming Children and Youth: The Journal of Strengths-Based Interventions, and Young Children.
-She is also a frequent presenter at international and national conferences such as the Conference for the International Literacy Association, the Hawaii International Conference on Education, the Conference for the National Association for Multicultural Education, the Conference on Academic Research in Education, the Conference for the National Association for the Education of Young Children, and the Convention for the National Council for Teachers of English.
-Dr. Brinson’s crowning principle, “Diversity, equity, and inclusion should never be an afterthought, a fleeting thought, or a superficial thought."
+Brinson publishes results in international and national journals, such as Contemporary Education, Multicultural Perspectives and The Dragon Lode-Journal of the International Literacy Association.
+Likewise, she presents papers at international and national conferences, such as the Conference for the International Literacy Association, the Hawaii International Conference on Education, the Conference for the National Association for Multicultural Education and the Conference on Academic Research in Education.
+Her crowning principle is, "Diversity, equity and inclusion should never be an afterthought, a fleeting thought or a superficial thought."

 Currently, she serves as coordinator of the university-based Mentoring, Support and Partnership Program; creator and advisor of the student-led Diversity Task Force; creator and coordinator of the We Heart Our Veterans initiative; creator and coordinator of the Real Men consortium; chair of the Student Day Planning Committee for the 2016 Statewide Collaborative Diversity Conference; co-chair of the Diversity Coordination Task Force; and member and former chair of the African American Studies Committee.